 Sausage gravy is incredibly classic to serve up with buttermilk biscuits and really easy to make.
 Start by cooking off your pork sausage and then remove it because you’ll need to make a roux with the rendered pork sausage fat.
 This next part is crucial to have a nice thick sausage gravy for your biscuits.

 If there isn’t enough rendered fat feel free to add some unsalted butter to the mix.

-Stir in your flour until combined and then pour in your milk and crank up the heat while whisking.
+Stir in your flour until combined to make a roux and then pour in your milk and crank up the heat while whisking, to make essentially a bechamel sauce.
 The goal here is to make the milk thick like a gravy, and I always say think alfredo sauce or as we call it in the culinary world nappe.

 Homemade Buttermilk Biscuits Recipe and Country Sausage Gravy

 - 6 cups all-purpose flour

 - 2 ¾ cups ice-cold unsalted butter shredded on a cheese shredder